w6d-io/process-rest/README.md

-# App Deploy
+# Process REST

-The aim of this application is to deploy deploy any application by receiving config through handler.
+The aim of this application is to trigger script by POST data.
-After received the config it could execute pre-deploy and post-deploy scripts defined on its own configuration.
-The deployment is handling by helm version 3

-It built to run into kubernetes cluster
+The data posted will be record in a file then the file path will be set as parameter for all scripts

+There is 3 kinds of script

+- Pre  Script
+- Main Script
+- Post Script

+The process will be installed on alpine 3.6 along with ([Dockerfile](https://github.com/w6d-io/kubectl/blob/main/Dockerfile))

+- helm (v3)
+- kubectl (v1.20.2)
+- jq (1.5)
+- yq
+- bash (4.3.48)
+- python (3.6.8)
+- pip (21.0.1)
+- gettext (0.19.8.1)
+- git (2.13.7)
+- make
+- curl
+- gawk

-## Point of view
+## Configuration

-### Application configuration

-- It may contain post-deployment and pre-deployment script
-- It have to contain the chart to use for the deployment and the credential if needed
+The script has to be in folder within the container

-Configuration could set in [configmap](https://kubernetes.io/docs/concepts/configuration/configmap) or [secret](https://kubernetes.io/docs/concepts/configuration/secret)
+In [kubernetes](https://k8s.io) it can be done through [configmap](https://kubernetes.io/docs/concepts/configuration/configmap) or [secret](https://kubernetes.io/docs/concepts/configuration/secret)

 ## Examples